junxit/us-congress-bills-111/bill.md

     - **(C)** by adding at the end the following new subparagraph:
       > - **(H)** In carrying out this paragraph, the Interagency Committee shall coordinate the program of peer-reviewed, competitive grants to universities or other research institutions, including Minority Serving Institutions as defined under section 371(a) of the Higher Education Act of 1965 (20 U.S.C.
 1067q(a)), and provide consideration to such institutions in the recommendations for awarding grants.

   - **(2)** *Funding* Section 7001(c)(9) of such Act (33 U.S.C.
-2741(c)(9)) is amended by striking “1991” and all that follows through “shall be available” and inserting “2011, 2012, 2013, 2014, and 2015, there are authorized to be appropriated from amounts in the Fund $12,000,000”.
+2761(c)(9)) is amended by striking “1991” and all that follows through “shall be available” and inserting “2011, 2012, 2013, 2014, and 2015, there are authorized to be appropriated from amounts in the Fund $12,000,000”.

 ## § 5.
 International cooperation

 Section 7001(d) of such Act (33 U.S.C.
 2761(d)) is amended to read as follows:

-> - **(d)** *International cooperation* In accordance with the research plan submitted under subsection (b), the Interagency Committee shall engage in international cooperation by harnessing global expertise through collaborative partnerships with foreign governments and research entities, and domestic and foreign private actors, including nongovernmental organizations and private sector companies, and by leveraging public and private capital, technology, expertise, and services towards innovative models that can be instituted to conduct collaborative oil pollution research, development, and demonstration activities, including controlled field tests of oil discharges, oil recovery, and cleanup standards.
+> - **(d)** *International cooperation* In accordance with the research plan submitted under subsection (b), the Interagency Committee shall engage in international cooperation by—
+>   - **(1)** harnessing global expertise through collaborative partnerships with foreign governments and research entities, and domestic and foreign private actors, including nongovernmental organizations and private sector companies; and
+>   - **(2)** leveraging public and private capital, technology, expertise, and services towards innovative models that can be instituted to conduct collaborative oil pollution research, development, and demonstration activities, including controlled field tests of oil discharges and other activities designed to improve oil recovery and cleanup.

 ## § 6.
 Annual reports